ike-keichan/KeiLisp/README_Function.md

 ### add
 **(add X1 X2 ...
 Xn)**
-Function to find the sum of X1, X2 ... and Xn.
+Function to answer the sum of X1, X2 ... and Xn.

 ```
 >> (add 1 2)